 Cyber insurance, also referred to as cyber risk insurance or cyber liability insurance coverage, can pay for expenses following a security breach or cyber incident.
 One-third of U.S. companies currently purchase some type, according to multinational professional services network PwC.
 Cyber insurance is relatively inexpensive and can provide the funds necessary to cover expenses related to first parties, as well as claims by third parties in the event of an attack.

-Be sure to buy reputable and use an experienced broker who can spot loopholes and supplemental riders that are necessary to pay ransoms, cover legal fees, and other related expenses.
+Be sure to use an experienced broker who can spot loopholes and supplemental riders that are necessary to pay ransoms, cover legal fees, and other related expenses.

 The most effective way to fight ransomware attacks, however, is to neutralize threats before they have the opportunity to inflict damage.